docker-library/ghost/README.md

 devmtl/ghostfire:1.22.4D-9ebb479
 ```

 Make sure to find the most recent docker image build.
+For the **statefull version**, see the section *Developper setup*.

 ## Finding what is the most recewnt docker image 🐳